keyvariable/kvEnvironment/README.md

 So `C` can be instantiated in any scope at any moment due to the defaults are provided.

-If an environment property is defined with no default value, then it have to be initialized explicitly before it’s getter is invoked.
+If an environment property is defined with no default value, then it have to be initialized explicitly before it\'s getter is invoked.

 ### Scopes